nuvla/documentation/docs/nuvlabox/nuvlabox-engine/v2/installation/install-with-compose-files.md

 To completely and **permanently** uninstall the NuvlaBox from your edge device, simply find your original compose files in the edge device, and run `docker-compose -p nuvlabox down -v`.
 The `-v` will remove the NuvlaBox local data volume, so all of its data will be lost.

-To re-install a new NuvlaBox from scratch in the same edge device, you'll need to go through the installation steps from above.
+To re-install a new NuvlaBox from scratch in the same edge device, you'll need to go through the installation from the start of this page.
 If you have the API Key/Secret from the NuvlaBox you've just deleted, then you also have the choice to recover it, even from a different device, via the configuration variables `NUVLABOX_API_KEY` and `NUVLABOX_API_SECRET`.
 See the [NuvlaBox Engine configuration](/nuvlabox/nuvlabox-engine/v2/configuration/) for more details.